Guillaume-Fgt/decathlon_scrap/README.md

 Files:

-- create_db : to create the database and the table
+- db_operations : to create the database and the table
 - populate db: beautiful soup scrap of the website.
 Populate bike_name, bike_price and bike_url columns.
 - stocks_scrap: selenium part of the scrapping (because a button had to be clicked).
 The functions inside this module are called from Steamlit interface.
 - decathlon_scrap.py: Streamlit web app.
 Run it using "Streamlit run decathlon_scrap.py" command in the directory.